morwarid1/morwarid1.github.io/_posts/2021-02-07-Instacart.md

 -----------
 ### Recomendations

-Saturaday, Sunday, and Friday are the busiest days of the week.
-I recommend to have more products avaiable at these days for the large number of purchases.
-On the other hand, I recommend doing more marketing at the days with fewest orders.
+Saturday, Sunday, and Friday are the busiest days of the week.
+I recommend having more products available for a large number of purchases.
+On the other hand, I recommend doing more marketing on the days with the fewest orders.
 This way the company can attract new customers.
 ![Pies](https://morwarid1.github.io/images/instacart_images/C_order_hour_bar.png)
 ![Pies](https://morwarid1.github.io/images/instacart_images/symbols.png)

-Betwee 3:00 pm to 5:00 pm are the busiest hour of the day.
+Between 3:00 pm to 5:00 pm are the busiest hours of the day.
 I recommend the marketing team should target to have more customers at morning hours.
 ![Pies](https://morwarid1.github.io/images/instacart_images/avgspent_loyalcust.png)

-Produce and dairy eggs department has the highest number of orders.
-I recommend promoting the dapartments that are less popular in the marketing adds such as: bulk,pets, international, and babies department.
+The produce and dairy eggs department has the highest number of orders.
+I recommend promoting the departments that are less popular in the marketing ads such as bulk, pets, international, and babies department.
 ![Pies](https://morwarid1.github.io/images/instacart_images/depart_ord.png)

 Ordering behaviors of customers differ based on the number of products they order.
 We have 3 types of customers.
 I recommend the marketing team to give extra promotions and discounts to the new Customers.
-This can encourage them to order more oftern.
+This can encourage them to order more often.
 ![Pies](https://morwarid1.github.io/images/instacart_images/loyaly_flag.png)

 ![Pies](https://morwarid1.github.io/images/instacart_images/C_Customers.png)